Power Postures for the Job Interview

 3. Lean forward.
 If you lean in as the other person is speaking, it shows interest.
 When you lean forward as you answer your questions, it shows enthusiasm.

 5. Use animated facial expressions.
-Often someone will demonstrate appropriate and enthusiastic body language, but have a stone-cold facial expression throughout the interview.
+Often someone will demonstrate appropriate and enthusiastic body language but have a stone-cold facial expression throughout the interview.
 Smile throughout the interview.
-Also, open your eyes slightly more than normal to simulate the “eyebrow flash” -- the universal signal of recognition and acknowledgement.
-The eyebrow flash builds rapport quickly, and enhances your likeability factor.
+Also, open your eyes slightly more than normal to simulate the “eyebrow flash” — the universal signal of recognition and acknowledgment.
+The eyebrow flash builds rapport quickly and enhances your likeability factor.

 6. Master the art of the handshake.
 Such a simple act can go wrong in so many ways!
 Have you ever had a bone-crushing handshake?
 How about that was wimpy?
 Or one where the person wouldn’t let go of your hand?